Hike in southern New Jersey’s Pine Barrens from Lake Nummy, past East Creek Pond, and through stands of Atlantic white cedar.

-Our 2-cents: This trail is rated “strenuous due to length” in Hiking New Jersey – but the trail surface is easy, so if you average 5 or 6 miles in rugged north Jersey, you probably could swing the 7.2 here. (just our opinion, your results may vary!!)
+This trail is rated “strenuous due to length” in Hiking New Jersey – but the trail surface is easy, so if you average 5 or 6 miles in rugged north Jersey, you probably could swing the 7.2 here. (just our opinion, your results may vary!!).

-Map: Pick up a park map at the Forest Office.
+Print out ahead or pick up a park map at the Forest Office.
 The interpretive center at Lake Nummy was not open, but they may have maps in season.
-You can also print out our scan of the Belleplain Trail Map.

-**There is a fee from Memorial to Labor Day.
+There is a fee from Memorial to Labor Day.
 Check our NJ State Park Pass page for more info.
-This hike passes a small lot that is no charge, and you could start there instead.
+There are small lots outside of the fee area, you could start there instead.

 To the Forest Office:

 - From the Garden State Parkway: exit 17 southbound to Routes 9 and 550 or exit 13 northbound.
 Follow the highway signs to the forest.